open-edge-insights/eii-azure-bridge/README.md

 * Deployment templates for deploying the EII video analytics pipeline with the bridge on top of the Azure IoT Edge Runtime
-* The EII Azure Bridge module
+* The Azure Bridge module
 * A simple subscriber on top of the Azure IoT Edge Runtime for showcasing the end-to-end transmission of data
-* Various utilities and helper scripts for deploying and developing on the EII Azure Bridge
+* Various utilities and helper scripts for deploying and developing on the Azure Bridge

-The following sections will cover the configuration/usage of the EII Azure Bridge, the deployment of EII on the Azure IoT Edge Runtime, as well as the usage of the tools and scripts included in this code base for development.
+The following sections will cover the configuration/usage of the Azure Bridge, the deployment of EII on the Azure IoT Edge Runtime, as well as the usage of the tools and scripts included in this code base for development.